Kindness Challenge Updated 2021

 1 – Gift the gift of caffeine – Send someone $5 via Venmo to buy themselves a cup of coffee or pay for the person behind you in the drive through line

-2 – Make care packages for the homeless – This is a great list of helpful items to include in a care package.
+2 – Make care packages for those who are unhoused – This is a great list of helpful items to include in a care package.
 You can keep these in your car and hand them out as needed.

 3 – Bring back the thank you wave – This might seem silly, but everyone loves to be thanked.
 Give someone a little wave when they make room for you to merge.